Shad47486/Cyber-Sec-Tool-Concepts-Framworks/Basic_Windows/winsys.md

 - HKEY_CURRENT_CONFIG
   - Contains information about the hardware profile that is used by the local computer at system startup.

 ## If you only have access to a disk image, you must know where the registry hives are located on the disk.
-The majority of these hives are located in the C:\Windows\System32\Config directory and are:
+The majority of these hives are located in the C:\Windows\System32\Config directory and are

 1. DEFAULT (mounted on HKEY_USERS\DEFAULT)
 2. SAM (mounted on HKEY_LOCAL_MACHINE\SAM)